Soa Palelei

 Soa Palelei (born 12 July 1977) is an Australian retired mixed martial artist.
 A professional from 2002 until 2015, he most notably competed for the Ultimate Fighting Championship and PRIDE Fighting Championships.

 Background

 Born in 1977, Newcastle, New South Wales, of Tongan descent, Palelei started his fighting career at an early age.
 Wrestling was his first choice in the earlier years and nearly saw him compete for Australia at the Olympics in Sydney.
 Palelei's interest quickly grew in the arena of martial arts and from there his love of the mixed martial arts grew.

 Personal life

-Palelei says he cannot recall ever getting into street scraps as a kid, and, remarkably, does not like confrontation out of the ring.
-His sporting prowess started with basketball, then moved to rugby, while he also trained in freestyle and Greco wrestling, followed by Brazilian jiu-jitsu.
-His father took him to get his first tattoo at 15, a rite of passage that would be repeated through milestones in his life, the patterns portraying significant Tongan symbols.

-Coming from a school of hard knocks helped to prepare Palelei for the fight arena.
-His parents had exposed him to the tough plantation life in Tonga as a young child.
-Then he was sent to live with an uncle in NSW where he was given regular beatings.
-Having gone through this has made Palelei want to be able to give back and use his platform to do so, Palelei has a mentoring program called Hulk Kids MMA in which he mentors teens on every aspect of life, combined with training and diet tips this program is available for schools and community groups.